 - Will this marketing report help approve more budget for business marketing activities?

-Now that you’re through with the essentials of establishing and bringing forth the best, most effective marketing report, be sure to use your marketing report to make efficient changes to your business.
+Be sure to use your marketing report to make efficient changes to your business.

 But only if needed.
 Otherwise, use the report to prove that your marketing efforts are working.